karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 # **Publish Code Coverage reports to an Azure Pipelines or an Github Action**

 If you're running your code on a CI runner like ``Azure Pipelines`` or ``GitHub Actions``, you can use a tool like SonarQube to control the Code Coverage metric.
-On the pipeline, you can execute the SonarScanner, generate the Code Coverage report of your app, upload it into SonarQube (or any other SaaS that supports it), and, for example, break the pipeline if the Code Coverage percentage has decreased.
+On your CI/CD pipeline, you can execute the SonarScanner, generate the Code Coverage report of your app, upload it into SonarQube (or any other SaaS that supports it), and, for example, break the pipeline if the Code Coverage percentage has decreased.

 That's a common scenario in a CI/CD project, but another possibility is to directly upload the Code Coverage report into the pipeline summary.
 While having the report on the pipeline is not as useful as having a SaaS like SonarQube that can keep track of the Code Coverage for every branch, it can still be useful information if you want to quickly check the Code Coverage value of a specific run of the pipeline.

-In this section, I'm going to show you how to upload the Code Coverage report into an ``Azure DevOps Pipeline`` and also into a ``GitHub Action``.
+In this section, I'm going to show you how to upload the Code Coverage report into an ``Azure Pipeline`` and also into a ``GitHub Action``.

 ## **Publish a Code Coverage report into a GitHub Action job**